MLTSS Waiver Programs

 An assisted living facility is a housing choice that gives members many support services to meet their needs to help keep members as independent as possible.
 Examples of support services to meet those needs are: housekeeping, personal care, medication oversight, shopping and social programs.
 Supportive Living does not offer complex medical services or supports.

-If you have any questions regarding Meridian’s HCBS Program, or the LTSS Program in general, contact Member Services at 866-606-3700.
+If you have any questions regarding Meridian’s HCBS Program, or the MLTSS Program in general, contact Member Services at 866-606-3700.

 *Meridian does not determine your eligibility into the Waiver or Nursing Home programs.
 Eligibility determination is under either the Department on Aging or the Department of Rehabilitative Services.